Zapp Electric Vehicles: Zapp i300

 The i300 uses a high-strength alloy load-bearing exoskeleton, a first for motorcycles.
 The frame is chrome-moly steel tubing.
 Together these create a strong and lightweight platform.

 The i300 uses two removable, lightweight (6 kg each), ultra-portable, cell-to-pack configured, Li-NMC, mid-voltage (72V) battery packs.
 Each battery is rated at 1.25 kWh.
 They can be used individually or in tandem to create a total energy amount of 2.5 kWh.
 The batteries can be charged via any universal/domestic 110/220/250V plug-in sockets.

+The company intends to sell the model in the UK, Thailand as well as India, where local manufacturer Bounce Electric 1 will handle production and sales.

 Awards

+Zapp i300 has received several international design awards, including: